lydiazhu/flow/terms-and-conditions.md

 Your access to and use of the Service is also conditioned on Your acceptance of and compliance with the Privacy Policy of the Company.
 Our Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your personal information when You use the Application or the Website and tells You about Your privacy rights and how the law protects You.
 Please read Our Privacy Policy carefully before using Our Service.

+## Subscriptions
+### Subscription period
+The Service or some parts of the Service are available only with a paid Subscription.
+You will be billed in advance on a recurring and periodic basis (such as daily, weekly, monthly or annually), depending on the type of Subscription plan you select when purchasing the Subscription.

+At the end of each period, Your Subscription will automatically renew under the exact same conditions unless You cancel it or the Company cancels it.